georgeleve/Files-And-Databases/README.md

 For more information you can read the report.pdf file.

-So images of the project are preview here:
+Some images of the project are preview here:

 ![alt text](https://github.com/georgeleve/CS360/blob/main/images/image1.jpg)